roachhd/lanyon/web101/a1/submission/index.md

    The Internet is an interconnected computer network on a global scale that uses the standard Internet protocol suite (TCP/IP) to link several billion devices.
 It consists of millions of private, public, organisational, academic, business, and government networks, linked by a massive infrastructure of electronic, wireless, and optical networking technologies.

    The Internet provides a foundation to carry an extensive range of information resources and services such as text, graphics, voice, video, and computer programs and more.
-These are transmitted via HTTP and through a web browser.
+These are transmitted via HTTP and viewed through a web browser.

 ---